mhenke/CacheBoxForWheels/readme.txt

 Simple Instructions
 1) Download Cachebox http://www.coldbox.org/download
 2) Unzip the Cachebox framework is in your webroot (should be under webroot called cachebox)
 3) Place the  CFWheels plugin for CacheBox zip in the plugins folder
-4) Add the settings listed in the readme.txt to events/ onapplicationstart.cfm
+4) Add the settings listed in the readme.txt to events/onapplicationstart.cfm
 5) Reloaded CFWheels (?reload=true)

 Detailed Instructions